kakaa2993/Algeria-Cities-Game/README.md

 ## About The Project

-A small game build using the <a href="https://docs.python.org/3/library/turtle.html">Turtle Python Library</a>.
+A small game built using the <a href="https://docs.python.org/3/library/turtle.html">Turtle Python Library</a>.
 The goal of this project is for education purposes, and for having fun.

 ## How To Play The Game: